Softcadbury/Chess/README.md

 ## Description

 This project is a chess game using the JavaScript library Backbone.
-I'm not a JavaScript expert, so feel free to give me your feedbacks!
 You can try it here : http://romain.parage.free.fr/chess/

 ## Frameworks